TheJacksonLaboratory/LIRICAL/docs/yaml-or-phenopacket.rst

 users choose `Phenopackets <https://phenopackets-schema.readthedocs.io/en/latest/>`_ as the input format.
 YAML is a simple format that can easily be edited by hand in a text editor and is suitable for testing and demonstration, but is not as flexible or robust as Phenopackets.
-We have provided a simple tool that creates Pjhenopackets for use by LIRICAL and other similar software (`PhenopacketGenerator <https://github.com/TheJacksonLaboratory/PhenopacketGenerator>`_).
+We have provided a simple tool that creates Phenopackets for use by LIRICAL and other similar software (`PhenopacketGenerator <https://github.com/TheJacksonLaboratory/PhenopacketGenerator>`_).
 As a convenience, we present
 the same simple case in first YAML and then Phenopacket format.